How can l offer my content on iTunes?

 To offer your content on iTunes, complete the application.

 What types of movies can I offer on iTunes?

 iTunes accepts feature-length motion pictures or documentaries that were initially released either in theaters or directly to video, as well as short films of theatrical or DVD quality.

 The iTunes Store does not accept adult movies, how-to videos, user-generated content, and other video types that are not normally considered to be motion pictures or documentaries.

-Exercise and fitness content is currently offered in the TV section of the iTunes Store.
 Concert films are available in the Music section of the iTunes Store.
-If you want to offer these types of content, complete the TV application.
-If you want to offer concert films, complete the music application.
+To offer concert films, complete the music application.